Kiryuumaru/NukeBuildHelpers/README.md

     These commands will generate `azure-pipelines.yml` and `.github/workflows/nuke-cicd.yml` respectively.

+    For advanced workflow configurations, you can utilize the `WorkflowConfigEntry` by overriding `BaseNukeBuildHelpers.WorkflowConfig`.
+See the documentation [here](https://github.com/Kiryuumaru/NukeBuildHelpers/blob/main/docs/WorkflowConfigEntry.md) for more details on customizing your workflows.

 ### Bumping Project Version

 - Use the `build bump` command to interactively bump the project version: